Charles II (1660 - 85) Read about Charles II

 hammered period.
 Obverse 3, reverse 3

 dies.
-Spink 3303, North 2757, Schneider
+S.R.
+3303, North 2757, Schneider

 389, Bull 114 (plate coin).
 Pierced and

-plugged (immediately to the left of the obverse initial mark / around the letter
+plugged (immediately to the left of the obverse initial mark / around the

-can’t place it with any high degree of certainty as it’s a top rate job.
-If the paperwork (which came to me after I’d
+honesty, I still can’t place it with any high degree of certainty as it’s a top

-bought the coin) stating the presence of the plug were to become disassociated
+to me after I’d bought the coin) stating the presence of the plug were to

-good.
-This extremely late hammered
+workmanship is that good.
+This extremely

-Commonwealth.
-The quality of coinage in
+the Commonwealth.
+The quality of coinage

-look at the hammered halfcrown issues to see that.
+to look at the hammered halfcrown issues to see that.
 Everyone at the mint was aware that hammered

 coinage was dead in the water and that milled coinage was coming (indeed,